 If our stockholders sell a substantial number of shares of our Class A common stock in the public market following this offering, the market price of our Class A common stock could fall.
 Several of our principal stockholders hold a large number of shares of the outstanding Class B common stock.
 A decision by one or more of these stockholders to convert such shares into Class A common stock, which conversion could happen at any time, and sell their shares could lower the market price of the Class A common stock.
-Upon completion of this offering, we will have outstanding an aggregate of 87,791,555 shares of Class A common stock and Class B common stock, including 47,785,824 restricted shares held by persons who may be deemed affiliates of the Company.
-The restricted shares may in the future be sold without registration under the Securities Act to the extent permitted by Rule 144 under the Securities Act or any applicable exemption under the Securities Act.
+In addition, 3.7 million shares of Class A common stock were issued in connection with the Pharmanex acquisition.
+These shares will be available for resale on the public market pursuant to Rule 144 under the Securities Act in October 1999.
+Upon completion of this offering, we will have outstanding an aggregate of 87,774,351 shares of Class A common stock and Class B common stock, including 47,765,824 restricted shares held by persons who may be deemed affiliates of the Company.
+The restricted shares may in the future be sold without registration under the Securities Act of 1933 to the extent permitted by Rule 144 under the Securities Act or any applicable exemption under the Securities Act.
 In connection with this offering, we, our executive officers and directors, the selling stockholders and certain of our other stockholders have agreed that, subject to certain exceptions, we will not sell, offer or contract to sell any shares of common stock without the prior written consent of Merrill Lynch & Co., for a period of 90 days after the date of this prospectus.